analytiq-hub/sig-agent/docs/README.aws.md

     ```

 * Create a `.env` file at the root based on `.env.example.aws_lightsail`
+* Set up an external MongoDB database and update the `MONGODB_URI` environment variable in the `.env` file.
 * Run the application with Docker Compose.
   ```bash
   docker compose up --build --detach